 Most child care programs charge a fee.
 Rates vary by type of child care, age of child, hours in care, and individual program.

 The NYS Office of Children and Family Services Market Rates come from a survey that is completed every 2 years.
 Child care programs in a group of counties are surveyed, and the 75th percentile of all reported rates is set as the market rate.
 This rate is the maximum amount the Department of Social Services can pay for child care.
-The rates apply for Tompkins County effective October 1, 2009.
+The rates apply for Cortland and Tompkins Counties effective October 1, 2011.

 Family Size 200% of Poverty Level